openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Enroll in the Verified Track for a Course
 =============================================

+Being in the :ref:`Verified track<SFD Verified Track>` of a course means that you are eligible to receive a certificate when you pass the course with a required grade.

+You can enroll in the verified track of a course in two ways.

+* You enroll directly in the verified track of the course, if you have not yet enrolled in the course.

+* You upgrade to the verified track, if you are already enrolled in the audit track for the course.

-:ref:`Verified track<SFD Verified Track>` enrollment requires that you pay for the :ref:`verified certificate<SFD Verified Certificates>` and also :ref:`verify your identity<SFD Verify Your Identity>` using a webcam and a photo ID.
+Enrolling in the verified track requires that you pay for the :ref:`verified certificate<SFD Verified Certificates>` and also that you
+:ref:`verify your identity<SFD Verify Your Identity>` using a webcam and a photo ID.